 What is a good TOEIC score?

 The TOEIC assesses English-language skills needed in the workplace and has been doing it for over 35 years.
 With about 7 million tests administered every year, the TOEIC tests are the most widely used around the world.
+Therefore, there are many reasons for taking the test.
 The TOEIC listening and reading is the most popular part of the TOEIC test and each candidate receives independent scores for listening and reading comprehension on a scale from 5 to 495 points.
 The total score adds up to a scale from 10 to 990 points.
 The TOEIC Speaking and Writing Tests generates scores between 0-200.

 Every candidate taking the TOEIC receives a certificate showing the exam date and the mark achieved.
 The certificate also specifies the scores obtained by the candidate on the listening and reading sections.
 Each section’s score ranges from 5 to 495.
 The overall score is the sum of the marks of the two exam sections with the maximum being 990.
 But how should a candidate interpret their result?
 Is the result poor, good or absolutely fantastic?